Novel features of attractors and transseries in non-conformal Bjorken flows: Global flow structure

-From now on, for convenience, we call $\widehat{\cal S}(\frak{R}_1,{\frak A})$ `attractor solution'.
+From now on, for convenience, we call $\widehat{\cal S}(\frak{R}_1,{\frak A})$ `attractor solution'~\footnote{In Ref.~\cite{Jaiswal:2021uvv} the authors identified $\frak{R}_1$ as the UV CP of the 'attractor solution'.
+We verify that this UV CP coincide with the one found in our work after matching the slightly different definitions of the inverse Reynolds numbers taken in our work and theirs.}.
 The reason for this definition is because the neighboring flows around ${\frak R}_1$ and ${\frak A}$ are attracted to it without fine-tuning of $T$, and thus, it is a one-dimensional subspace in $\widehat{\cal M}$ which is reflected in the value of the index given in Eq.(\ref{eq:dim_ISOF_pj}).
 Our definition of attractor solution does not impose specific behaviors at the intermediate region of the flow time, such as attracting/repelling behavior and its rate of convergence to it\footnote{The meaning of `attractor solution' frequently advocated in non-equilibrium hydrodynamics is extremely ambiguous when analyzing variables in the phase space of higher dimensional dynamical systems~\cite{kloeden2011nonautonomous,caraballo2016applied}.}.
 The behavior in the intermediate flow time region is investigated in Sect.\ref{sec:attractor}.

 Let us finally make a few comments on the UV and IR limit for the massive Bjorken flows.
 For all the UV CPs, the speed of sound becomes $c_s^2=1/3$ in the UV limit, and whether the UV limit satisfies exactly the traceless condition is determined by the value of $\bar{\Pi}_{\rm UV}$ in Eq.(\ref{eq:UV_cp}). ${\frak R}_{2,3,4}$ obey exactly the traceless condition while the other UV CPs do not satisfy it.
 The speed of sound is zero exactly at the equilibrium point ${\frak A}$ despite the fact that $\bar{\Pi}_{\rm IR}=0$.
 Therefore, it is the D-symmetry broken equilibrium point.
 One should remind that Eq.(\ref{eq:cs2}) gives $c_s^2(z) \sim 1/z = 1/(m \beta)$ when $T$ is sufficiently small relative to the particle mass.
 This implies that the $\beta$-dependence of the transport coefficients and the speed of sound has to be taken into account to see the IR physics by breaking the D-symmetry and thus, the massless limit of the theory does not commute with the IR limit.